 When it comes to aggression issues with dogs, most often there isn’t just one issue that can trigger a dog.
 In Cooper’s case, I felt there might be some protectiveness with Nana.
 After all there wasn’t anyone like Nana.
 Cooper loves Sandy’s mom and spends a lot of time with her in her room and has never shown an signs of aggression with her.

 Even though I reserve the right to muzzle a dog, I don’t if I can help it.
 I don’t want my first days with a dog associated with muzzling them.
 In this case I didn’t.
 I worked Cooper to the point before reaction.
 Anything more, I switched places with Sandy and instructed her instead.

 It was important for Sandy to start working obedience with Cooper in order to establish her role in his life.
 She absolutely needed to be the leader in his eyes.
 If not, nothing we did would matter.

-Sandy knows that Cooper will probably never be reliable around strangers but for her this situation is manageable.
+Sandy knows that Cooper might never be 100% reliable around strangers but for her this situation is manageable.
 We talked at length about prevention and how important it is not to put Cooper in certain situations and then what to do if reaction happens.

 Although Cooper is still a work in progress, I am very optimistic about Sandy and Cooper’s future.